0install/docs/docs/tools/0release/compiled-binaries.md

-title: Compiled binaries
+# Compiled binaries

-# Releases with source and binary packages
+## Releases with source and binary packages

 [0release](../0release/index.md) can be used to create releases of your software from a version control system.
 The main page described how to make releases of programs which are architecture-independent (e.g. programs written in Python) where a single package is produced.
 This page explains what happens for programs which must be compiled for different architectures (e.g. C programs).